opendocsg/slw-judgments-backfill/2000_SGHC_179/report.md

 **(b) Whether there was an objectively corrupt element in the transaction**

 Such an objectively corrupt element can be established by ascertaining the appellant`s intention in the light of the factual matrix.
-Whether a transaction had a corrupt element is an objective inquiry that is essentially based on the ordinary standard of the reasonable man and to be answered only after the court has inferred what the appellant intended when he entered into the transaction: **Chan Wing Seng v PP** [1997] 2 SLR 426 at 433.
+Whether a transaction had a corrupt element is an objective inquiry that is essentially based on the ordinary standard of the reasonable man and to be answered only after the court has inferred what the appellant intended when he entered into the transaction: **Chan Wing Seng v PP** <span class="citation">[1997] 2 SLR 426</span> at 433.

 The district judge found that the appellant, by placing himself at Chua`s disposal, had not only compromised the integrity of the Police Force but had also contributed to hindering its core process of maintaining law and order.
 He therefore found that the appellant`s intention in accepting the money from Chua had tainted the receipt of the money with an objectively corrupt element.